Chengetanaim/forever-fashion/README.md

 # Forever Fashion

-This is a simple ecormmece web app which displays information about products being sold.
+This is a simple ecommerce web app which displays information about products being sold.
 It is my first app that I was able to host online.

 ## What I learnt: